• Don't miss our webinar: Take Your Omnichannel CX to New Heights: How Spirit Airlines Is Upgrading Self-Service with Agentic AI Watch now -->

 • Integration with customer support tools, such as CRMs, centralizes interactions, offering teams a full view of previous conversations.
 This leads to higher clarity and faster resolutions.

-Imagine a shopper reaching out via web chat with a query about your eCommerce selection.
-Later, when they message again through WhatsApp, your support team already knows their query history—saving time for both the customer and your team.
+Imagine a shopper reaching out via web chat with a query about your e-commerce selection.
+Later, when they message again through WhatsApp, your support team already knows their query history, saving time for both the customer and your team.

-2. Personalized interactions
+2. Personalized Interactions

 • Tailor communications based on customer preferences, buying habits, or interaction history.
 For example, send product suggestions and reminders relevant to their recent purchases.